After people learn about domestic violence they are often

 abusive behaviors become more controlling, abusive and violent.

-do with love.
-It's a sign of insecurity and possessiveness.
+It’s a sign of insecurity and possessiveness.

 Signs: Questions who their partner talks to.
 Accusations